 Nineteen-seventeen was a year of Allied failure: Russia was defeated, there were mutinies in the French Army, and failure for the British at Third Ypres and Cambrai, the latter doubly disappointing because the initial assault by 378 tanks had been spectacularly successful.
-Nothing seemed to be working (it was possible to miss the Royal Navy’s success in beating the U-boats and the coming of America’s enormous strength, as yet only beginning to mobilise).
+Nothing seemed to be working (it was possible to miss the Royal Navy’s success in countering the U-boats by the use of convoy and air patrols, and the coming of America’s enormous strength, as yet only beginning to mobilise).
 A negotiated peace in late 1917 would have been a victory for Germany, which would have taken territory in both east and west, as outlined in Ludendorff’s Kreuznach Programme.
 [Stephenson, 1914-1918, pp. 344-345.]
 The Treaty of Brest-Litovsk of March 1918 showed the British what peace with Germany meant: although paying no reparations, Russia was stripped of a third of its population, much of its heavy industry and coal production and its best agricultural land, having to evacuate the Baltic states, Finland, Poland and Ukraine.
 Resistance in the Reichstag to annexations collapsed. [pp. [Stephenson pp. 394-395.]

 One bright light in the gloom was General Allenby’s capture of Jerusalem on 9 December, after victory in the Battle of Gaza.
 In contrast to the Kaiser’s arrival on horseback in 1898, Allenby - in respect for the Holy City - dismounted to enter on foot.